edward-jazzhands/textual-pyfiglet/README.md

 ### Textual-PyFiglet is a fork of PyFiglet:

-The original PyFiglet has zero dependencies, since it's a full re-write of FIGlet in Python.
+The original PyFiglet has zero dependencies, since it's a full re-write of [FIGlet](http://www.figlet.org/) in Python.
 I've aimed to recreate this light-weight nature as much as possible.
-Textual-PyFiglet has one dependency (platformdirs).
+Textual-PyFiglet has one dependency, [platformdirs](https://github.com/tox-dev/platformdirs/)

 The full git history of PyFiglet is properly preserved.